Fresh Start Tour: DG Patterns Loose Fit Raglan Top, Dress and Jacket

 Check out our interview with Daniela, and learn more about her!

 With my body shape, raglan sleeves work well.
 They fall nicely on my shoulders and it is easy to add those extra inches over my hips.
 DG Patterns are digital, so you need to print them out, then tape the 8-1/2 x 11 sheets together to make your pattern.
 I am lucky to have a block that fits me.
-I overplayed it over the pattern to determine which size would fit me best.
+To determine which size would fit me best, I overlaid the block over the pattern.
 I am one of those folks that am a few sizes larger around the hips, and it was easy to cut the pattern accordingly.

 Making the Muslin